Get stories and expert advice on all things related to college and parenting.

 You may think you can put it off until it’s time to fill out college applications, but it’s best to have the conversation early.
 Talk about the affordability of college and discuss all the possible funding sources, such as college savings accounts, contributions from relatives, potential financial aid, outside scholarships and, as a last resort, loans.

 As part of the conversation, guide your teen on how they can start earning and saving money.
 A summer job will allow them to save $2,000 to $3,000 or more.
 They can also work part-time after school or on the weekend cashiering at a retail store, waiting tables at a restaurant or babysitting neighborhood kids.
-If your child gets a monthly allowance, speak to them about saving for future expenses.
+If your student gets a monthly allowance, encourage them to begin saving for future expenses.

 It’s important to be upfront with your student about your family's financial parameters and what you expect them to contribute — that way you'll be starting on the same page when it's time to apply to and choose a college.